WIZnet-ioNIC/WIZnet-PICO-AWS-C/README.md

 - [**aws-iot-device-sdk-embedded-C**][link-port_aws_iot_device_sdk_embedded_c]
 - [**timer**][link-port_timer]

-The structure of this RP2040-HAT-C 2.0.0 version or higher has changed a lot compared to the previous version.
+The structure of this WIZnet-PICO-AWS-C 2.0.0 version or higher has changed a lot compared to the previous version.
 If you want to refer to the previous version, please refer to the link below.

-- [**WIZnet-PICO-AWS-C 1.0.0 version**][link-rp2040_hat_aws_c_1_0_0_version]
+- [**WIZnet-PICO-AWS-C 1.0.0 version**][link-wiznet_pico_aws_c_1_0_0_version]